 Although prescription medication abuse is now a topic of common knowledge, many people still assume that if doctors are allowed to recommend something, going a little farther with it can’t be so bad.
 The truth is, especially with opiate medications such as Percocet or OxyContin, anyone who steps outside carefully regulated therapeutic boundaries is playing an extremely dangerous game.
-Harvard Medical School reports that there are hundreds of thousands of opiate addicts in the United States, many of whom started with a legitimate prescription.
 In fact, a substantial number of prescription abusers are doctors themselves.

 If you have any suspicions that you might have a prescription medication abuse problem, ask yourself the following questions.

 Have You Ever Gone to Separate Doctors for Identical Prescriptions Without Telling Them about Each Other?